Republic of Florence

 During the Republic's history, Florence was an important cultural, economic, political and artistic force in Europe.
 Its coin, the florin, was the dominant trade coin of Western Europe for large scale transactions and became widely imitated throughout the continent.
 During the Republican period, Florence was also the birthplace of the Renaissance, which is considered a fervent period of European cultural, artistic, political and economic "rebirth".

 The republic had a checkered history of coups and countercoups against various factions.
 The Medici faction gained governance of the city in 1434 under Cosimo de' Medici.
 The Medici kept control of Florence until 1494.
-Giovanni de' Medici (later Pope Leo X) reconquered the republic in 1512.
+Giovanni de' Medici, who later became Pope Leo X, reconquered the republic in 1512.

 Florence repudiated Medici authority for a second time in 1527, during the War of the League of Cognac.
 The Medici reassumed their rule in 1531 after an 11-month siege of the city, aided by Emperor Charles V. Pope Clement VII, himself a Medici, appointed his relative Alessandro de' Medici as the first "Duke of the Florentine Republic", thereby transforming the Republic into a hereditary monarchy.

-The second Duke, Cosimo I, established a strong Florentine navy and expanded his territory, conquering Siena.
+The second duke, Cosimo I, established a strong Florentine navy and expanded his territory, conquering Siena.
 In 1569, the pope declared Cosimo the first grand duke of Tuscany.
 The Medici ruled the Grand Duchy of Tuscany until 1737.

 Background

 The city of Florence was established in 59 BC by Julius Caesar.
 Since 846 AD, the city had been part of the Marquisate of Tuscany.
-After the female ruler of the marquisate, Matilda of Tuscany, died in 1115, the city did not submit readily to her successor Rabodo (r.
+After Margravine Matilda of Tuscany died in 1115, the city did not submit readily to her successor, Rabodo (r.
 1116–1119), who was killed in a dispute with the city.

 It is not known precisely when Florence formed its own republican/oligarchical government independent of the marquisate, although the death of Rabodo in 1119 should be a turning point.
-The first official mention of the Florentine republic was in 1138, when several cities around Tuscany formed a league against Henry X of Bavaria.
+The first official mention of the Florentine republic was in 1138, when several cities around Tuscany formed a league against the then-margrave of Tuscany, Duke Henry X of Bavaria.
 The country was nominally part of the Holy Roman Empire.